pgalatic/thesis/README.md

 1. Log in to all the requisite computers.
 Designate one computer as Master and create a folder that will be mounted by the other computers.
 1. Go to a non-Master machine and mount the Master drive.
 I recommend using a public/private RSA key for this, shared between all computers.
 1. If you're using WSL, you cannot directly access a remote directory mounted to a letter drive (so far as I know).
 A way around this creating a symbolic link.
 Here is the command I use in WSL to link the `O:` drive to a folder I created, `/mnt/o`.
+If it fails, first double-check that your link is active and that you can transfer files manually between your local computer and the remote system.
 ```
 sudo mount -t drvfs 'O:' /mnt/o
 ```